MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v5.md

 **`exportPath`** - **Export path**<br>
 `string`.
 Optional.
 Use when `packageApp == true`.
 Default value: `output/$(SDK)/$(Configuration)`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-(Optional) Specify the destination for the product exported from the archive.
+Specifies the destination for the product exported from the archive.
 <!-- :::editable-content-end::: -->
 <br>